davnpsh/luffy/README.md

 ### Node.js

+First, you need to consider the following:

+- Due to the ffmpeg binary included, only **Linux x64** systems are supported.

-This project was developed with node.js version 21.5.0.
+- This project was developed with node.js version 21.5.0.
 If using a prior version, make sure at least dependencies are up-to-date.

-You MUST also **install a web browser compatible with [Puppeteer](https://pptr.dev/)** (Chromium recommended).
+- **Install a web browser compatible with [Puppeteer](https://pptr.dev/)** (Chromium recommended).

+Then, follow these instructions:

 1. Install node.js and npm.